+I'd like to take attendance now.

+Please enter the last 4 digits of your SSN into your clicker, and click send..
 A 10 kg bag of rice weighs one-sixth as much on the moon than on earth because the moon's gravity is one-sixth as much as the earth's.

-If you tried to slide the bag horizontally across a smooth table to a friend, is it one-sixth as easier on the moon than on earth? (ignore friction)
+If you tried to slide the bag horizontally across a smooth table to a friend, is it one-sixth as easier on the moon than on earth? (ignore friction) A) YesB) No A 10 kg bag of rice weighs one-sixth as much on the moon than on earth because the moon's gravity is one-sixth as much as the earth's.
+If you tried to slide the bag horizontally across a smooth table to a friend, is it one-sixth as easier on the moon than on earth? (ignore friction) A) YesB) No No!

-Answer: B

-No!
 The same horizontal force is needed, since the mass (inertia) of the bag is the same.

-Towards Newton's Second Law of Motion...

-(i) Acceleration is created by a net force

-E.g. Kick a soccer ball: what forces acting, causing what motion?

-First: accelerates from rest (i.e velocity from 0 to finite) due to your sudden push.

-While in air: velocity continues to change - eventually falls to the ground due to the (more gradual) force of gravity.

-Acceleration ∼ net force

-~ means, "directly proportional to"

-Twice the force on same object, gives twice acceleration

-Towards Newton's Second Law of Motion...
+Newton's Second Law of Motion...

-(ii) Mass resists acceleration

-Acceleration $$\sim \frac{1}{\text{mass}}$$

-Eg. The same force applied to twice the mass gives half the acceleration

-Newton's Second Law

-Puts (i) and (ii) together:

-The acceleration of an object is directly proportional to the net force acting on the object, is in the direction of the net force, and is inversely proportional to the mass of the object.

-Often stated as Fnet = ma

-Newton's Second Law: Note about direction

-An object accelerates in the direction of the net force acting on it.

-- Eg. Drop a ball it accelerates downward, as force of gravity pulls it down - · Eg. We considered last time throwing a ball upward.
+The acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass The acceleration produces motion BUT The mass of an object measures the amount of inertia of that object And inertia is the resistance of changing the state of rest or uniform motion Therefore The acceleration of the object is directly proportional to the net force (Fnet) (as we saw before) AND inversely proportional to the mass of the object $$a = \frac{Fnet}{m}$$ Often stated as $F{net} = ma$ Newton's Second Law: Note about direction An object accelerates in the direction of the net force acting on it. • Eg. Drop a ball - it accelerates downward, as force of gravity pulls it down • Eg. We considered last time throwing a ball upward.
 When the ball is thrown upward, what is the direction of its acceleration (after leaving your hand)?

-Acceleration is downward (gravity) - so the ball slows down as it rises. i.e. when force is opposite to the object's motion, it will decrease its speed.

-· When the force is at right-angles to the object's motion (eg throw ball horizontally), the object is deflected.

-Recall Free-fall: when a = g

-Recall last time: when the force of gravity is the only force (negligible air resistance), then the object is in "free-fall".
+Acceleration is downward (gravity) - so the ball slows down as it rises. i.e. when force is opposite to the object's motion, it will decrease its speed. • When the force is at right-angles to the object's motion (eg throw ball horizontally), the object is deflected.
+Recall Free-fall: when a = g Recall last time: when the force of gravity is the only force acting on the object (negligible air resistance), then the object is in "free-fall".
+Question Since weight = mg = force of gravity on an object, heavier objects experience more gravitational force - so why don't they fall faster than lighter ones ? $$\Sigma F = F_g = mg$$ On the other hand we know that ΣF=ma then it's clear that ma=mg and since the mass is the same in both sides of the equation a=g So all objects free-fall at the same rate, g.

-Question

-Since weight = mg = force of gravity on an object, heavier objects experience more gravitational force - so why don't they fall faster than lighter ones?

-Answer: The acceleration depends both on the force and the mass -- heavier objects also have a greater inertia (resistance to acc a larger mass.
-In fact mass cancels out of the equation:

-$$a = F/m = mg/m = g$$

-So all objects free-fall at the same rate, g.

-$$\frac{F}{m} = g$$ $\frac{2F}{2m} = g$

 In a vacuum, a coin and feather fall side by side, at the same rate.
 Is it true to say that, in vacuum, equal forces of gravity act on both the coin and the feather?

-- A) Yes

-- в) No

-- c) There is no gravity inside vacuum

-In a vacuum, a coin and feather fall side by side, at the same rate.
-Is it true to say that, in vacuum, equal forces of gravity act on both the coin and the feather?

-- A) Yes
+A) Yes

-- в) No
+B) No

-- c) There is no gravity inside vacuum
+C)There is no gravity inside vacuum